orlawalsh/React-BeautyBoxx/README.md

 # Assignment 1 - ReactJS app.

-Name: ... your name ...
+Name: Orla Walsh

 ## Overview.
-......
-A statement of the app concept and objectives (about a half-page) ........
+The concept of this application is for users to be able to search, add products and review products.
+To reduce the amount of reviws, the reviews are all stored within the product.
+The user can search for a product by brand or name to check to see if someone has already added that product.
+If the product is there, the user can click the name of the product and add their review to that product.
+If the product is not there, the user can add the product, once it is added they can then review it.
+When adding the product, the user can upload a picture of the product, add the name, brand, price and description of the product.
+When adding a review, the user must enter a username, select the product they are reviewing and then review the product, the date is added automatically and the review is then displayed underneath the product.
+They can also see all reviews on a seperate page.
+Other users can then see all the reviews for that product.

- . . . . .
-List of user features (excluding user registration and authentication) . . . .
+#### List of user features

+ + Add a product
- + Feature 1
+ + Edit product
- + Feature 2
+ + Delete product
- + Feature 3
+ + Search product
+ + Add a review
- + etc
+ + Navbar with routes
- + etc
+ + Contact page

-## Installation requirements.
+### Installation requirements.
-. . . .
-List of software used to develop the app . . . . . . .
-+ ReactJS v15.3.0
++ ReactJS v15.6.1
++ create-react-app tool
 + Bootstrap 3
++ react-bootstrap
++ react-dropzone
++ react-moment
++ react-router

+### Cloning Application
++ git clone (add link here)
-+ create-react-app tool
++ cd beauty-boxx
-+ etc
++ npm install
-+ etc
++ npm start

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation; any environment setup; how to start app; where to view app in browser . . . . . . .
-At its simplest this may just be: npm install + npm start
+This application runs on http://localhost:3000/

 ## Data Model Design.

-Diagram of app's data model (see example below) AND/OR a sample of the test data used (JSON or equivalent).
+Diagram of app's data model and sample of the test data used (JSON or equivalent).

 ![][image1]